-The new factory rebuilt after fire the electric boasted lights, telegraph lines, and mammoth 500 horsepower steam engine.

-Water was also supplied to all floors, necessary for some of the work, but more importantly, greatly decreasing the possibility of fire.

-A free coach was available to bring visitors from the railroad station.
-A switchback connected the factory to the main train lines.

-Note the Beatty Building on Washington Ave. houses a large music hall, addition Beatty's private Beatty offices. had his own printing press, and a large advertising department, which doubtless prepared this 1884 booklet and the many other advertising pieces for which he was known.
+The new DANIEL F. BEATTY'S factory rebuilt MAMMOTH ORGAN AND PIANO-FORTE ESTABLISHMENT. after fire the THE OLO HOMESTERD electric boasted PLACEOFEARLY RESIDENCE lights, telegraph HEOLD SCHOOLDAYS lines, and a mammoth 500 ANOFORTE horsepower steam ESTABLISHMENT OR RAILROADAVE engine.
+WASHINGTON NEWJERSEY.USA COME ⋗ Water was also FREE supplied to all SALESHOOM HE BEATT INTERIOR&EXTERIOR VIEWS BUILDING floors, necessary 0 10 10 FREETCOACH for some of the 北部 前馬 法前 目 里 巴 work, but more 0 WARE AN PRESE ARAA C POPPER öA WEL importantly, great-----ly decreasing the CH MANUFACTORY possibility of fire.
+FBONT VIEW OF BEATTYS BEATTY'S MANUFACTORY.
+REAR VIEW 2 A free coach WITH was available to bring visitors from Q the railroad sta-P POLITE tion.
+A switchback NAME OF BRIDE A DESCRIPTION OF BRIDE A DESCRI connected the fac-4 tory to the main H train lines.
+NGINE Note the Beatty ATTENDANCE Building on Wash-4 ington Ave. houses a large music hall, addition to FE Beatty's private MAIN N Beatty offices.
+UFFICI MAILING DEPARTMENT BEATTYSMUSICHAL BEATTYS PP PRIVATE TELEPHONE had his own DFFIL MEE printing press, and ELEGRAP a large advertising VISITORS department, which S doubtless prepared ALL this 1884 booklet and the manv THE REAL PROPERTY IS NOT other advertising TRAINS pieces for which he was known.
 The "whistle" (or "gong") is also pictured.
-The steam from one boiler was requireed to blow it.

-[from a 16 page 1884 booklet advertising Beethoven organs]
+The steam from one boiler was requireed to blow it. [from a 16 page 1884 CORNER RAILROAD AVENUE AND BEATTY STREET, booklet advertising Beethoven organs] Washington, Warren Co., New Jersey, United States of America.

+in